The Week That Was

 III.
 Hungary Ended the Orbán Era and Removed Russia’s EU Veto

-The Dugin framework reads this as a significant loss.
-Dugin’s “Foundations of Geopolitics” treats Central Europe as belonging to either a German-anchored European sphere or a Russian sphere.
-Hungary under Orbán was Moscow’s closest approximation to a Trojan horse inside the EU.
-That asset is gone.
-The FDD reported Russian intelligence operatives fabricated an assassination attempt to rally Orbán’s supporters.
-It failed.
+The Russian strategy should treat this as a significant loss, with their desired strategy for Central Europe as belonging to either a German-anchored European sphere or a Russian sphere.
+Hungary under Orbán was Moscow’s closest approximation to a Trojan horse inside the EU, but that asset is gone.
+The FDD reported Russian intelligence operatives fabricated an assassination attempt to rally Orbán’s supporters, but failed.
 Russia attempted active interference in a Western election and lost, in public.

 IV.
 Lebanon’s Last Bridge and the Siege Logic